 There are actually multiple places where you can connect a wrist strap to in order to be grounded.
-Wrist Straps can be connected to electrical outlets via cables, worn inside of knit cuff ESD garments, or clipped onto grounded free-standing grounds (like a metal table on a stone floor).
+Wrist Straps can be connected to an electrical ground line via an electrical outlet or clipped onto free-standing grounds (like a metal table on a stone floor).

 ESD is based on the fact that people and things are made of electrons.
 When these electrons are scraped off us by contact with another object a destructive transfer of electrons (electrostatic discharge) potentially can take place.

-This is why should always wear anti static strips connected to ground.
-The wrist strap does two things: it provides a conductive path to ground for electrons that are static on our skins and clothes, and since it is worn on one hand (instead of two) that path is “dedicated” making it easy for electricity on the surface to find it.
+The wrist strap does two things to prevent ESD: it provides a conductive path to ground for electrons that are static on our skin and clothes, and since it is worn on one hand (instead of two) that path is “dedicated” making it easy for electricity on the surface of our skin to flow to that point.

 A 4mm stud snap protrudes from the outside surface of the strap where you will connect to a coil cord (typically good for 50,000 flexes) that has a 1 megohm resistor built into it.